moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Namespace: Identifies a track's namespace as defined in ({{track-name}}).

-## GET_CURRENT_GROUP {#message-get-current-group}
+## TRACK_STATUS_REQUEST {#message-track-status-req}

-A potential subscriber sends a 'GET_CURRENT_GROUP' message on the control stream to obtain the current group ID for a given track.
+A potential subscriber sends a 'TRACK_INFO_REQUEST' message on the control stream to obtain the current group ID for a given track.

 ~~~
-GET_CURRENT_GROUP Message {
+TRACK_STATUS_REQUEST Message {
   Track Namespace (b),
   Track Name (b),
 }
 ~~~
-{: #moq-get-current-group-format title="MOQT GET_CURRENT_GROUP Message"}
+{: #moq-track-status-request-format title="MOQT TRACK_STATUS_REQUEST Message"}

-## CURRENT_GROUP {#message-current-group}
+## TRACK_STATUS {#message-track-status}

-An endpoint sends a 'CURRENT_GROUP' message on the control stream in response to a GET_CURRENT_GROUP message.
+An endpoint sends a 'TRACK_STATUS' message on the control stream in response to a TRACK_STATUS_REQUEST message.

 ~~~
-CURRENT_GROUP Message {
+TRACK_STATUS Message {
   Track Namespace (b),
   Track Name (b),
   Status Code (i),
-  Current Group ID (i),
+  Last Group ID (i),
+  Last Object ID (i),
 }
 ~~~
-{: #moq-current-group-format title="MOQT CURRENT_GROUP Message"}
+{: #moq-track-status-format title="MOQT TRACK_STATUS Message"}

 The 'Status Code' field provides additional information about the status of the track.
 It MUST hold one of the following values.
 Any other value is a malformed message.

-0x00: The track is in progress, and the 'Current Group ID' field contains the highest group ID known to the sender for that track.
+0x00: The track is in progress, and subsequent fields contain the highest group and object ID known to the sender for that track.

 0x01: The track does not exist.
-The 'Current Group ID' field MUST be zero, and any other value is a malformed message.
+Subsequent fields MUST be zero, and any other value is a malformed message.

 0x02: The track has not yet begun.
-The 'Current Group ID' field MUST be zero in this case.
+Subsequent fields MUST be zero.
 Any other value is a malformed message.

 0x03: The track has finished, so there is no "live edge."
-The 'Current Group ID' field represents the highest Group ID known to the sender.
+Subsequent fields contain the highest Group and object ID known to the sender.

-0x04: The sender is a relay that cannot obtain the current group ID from the publisher.
-The 'Current Group ID' field contains the largest group ID known to the sender.
+0x04: The sender is a relay that cannot obtain the current track status from upstream.
+Subsequent fields contain the largest group and object ID known to the sender.

 Any other value in the Status Code field is a malformed message.

-The 'Current Group ID field' usually contains the highest group ID the sender has observed.
-If the sender is a relay that does not have an active subscription to the track, it SHOULD send a GET_CURRENT_GROUP message upstream to obtain up-to- date information before sending a CURRENT_GROUP.
+When a relay is subscribed to a track, it can simply return the highest group and object ID it has observed, whether or not that object was cached.
+If not subscribed, a relay SHOULD send a TRACK_STATUS_REQUEST upstream to obtain updated information.

+Alternatively, the relay MAY subscribe to the track to obtain the same information.

+If a relay cannot or will not do either, it should return its best available information with status code 0x04.

-The receiver of multiple CURRENT_GROUP messages for the same track should use the highest Current Group ID that it observes.
+The receiver of multiple TRACK_STATUS messages for a track uses the information from the latest arriving message, as they are delivered in order on a single stream.

 ## GOAWAY {#message-goaway}
 The server sends a `GOAWAY` message to initiate session migration